oleobal/processors/v16alpha/v16alpha.md

 Values are in decimal or hexadecimal (prefixed with `0x`), from 0 to 159 (`0x9F`).
 Unless specifically stated, it is not possible to use literals over `9F`.
-Targets are generally data units such as registers.
+Targets are generally registers or data units.

-Lines starting with `#` are comments, and not parsed.
+Text beginning with `#` is a comment, and not parsed.

 Operations :